lyradotsh/obsidian.sws/README.md

 ### Directory Structure

-Within each of the three main directories there's only _one_ nested directory per topic, for e.g
+Within each of the three main directories there's only _one_ nested directory per topic, e.g

 ```markdown
 . (your obsidian vault)